 - Position: Professor

-- Areas of expertise: German literature, Holocaust studies, Jewish studies, transnationalism, globalisation, development
+- Areas of expertise: German literature, Holocaust studies, Jewish studies, transnationalism, globalisation, conflict, migration and forced displacement, arts and humanities research and global development and the SDGs.

 - Email: S.J.Taberner@leeds.ac.uk